-130 Acres and 2000 sq. ft. in a naturally-ventilated hoophouse, 30 miles from the South Wedge Farmers’ Market in northeastern Ontario County.
+130 Acres and 2000 sq. ft. naturally-ventilated hoop house in Palmyra, NY – 30 miles from the South Wedge Farmers’ Market in northeastern Ontario County.

-I grew up on a small hobby farm and started farming for a living in 1981.
-I raised beef cattle in the 1980′s (until my sister took over and pigs until 1998).
-Since then, I have focused on field crop, fresh-market vegetable, and egg production.
+Kurt is a first generation farmer who grew up on a small hobby farm and started farming for a living in 1981.
+He raised beef cattle in the 1980′s.
+Since then, he has focused on field crops, fresh-market vegetables, and egg production.

-I began farming, using conventional, chemical farming methods.
-As I learned more about that and alternative farming methods, I discovered that organic farming was more in line with my philosophies about healthy eating and living.
-In 2004, I began transitioning over to a certified organic farm.
+We prefer to farm with a minimum of man-made inputs (except when they allow me to conserve soil and water) and in synch with nature by using methods like crop rotations and companion planting.
+We first began farming using conventional, chemical farming methods.
+As Kurt learned more about that and alternative farming methods, he discovered that organic farming was more in line with our philosophies about healthy eating and living.
+In 2004, Clearview Farm began transitioning over to a certified organic farm.
 We are as much interested in the long-term well-being of our farm as being able to make a living from it.

-We use cover crops, composted (for vegetables) and raw (for field crops) animal manures and crop rotation strategies to build and maintain our varied soils.
-We have sand, gravel, loam, clay and muck soils on the farm.
+Clearview Farm has sand, gravel, loam, clay and muck soils on the farm.
+We use cover crops, composted (for vegetables) and raw (for field crops) animal manures, and crop rotation strategies to build and maintain our varied soils.

-Utilize cover crop weed suppression, appropriate mulching, mechanical weeding and crop rotation to minimize weed pressure.
+We utilize cover crop weed suppression, appropriate mulching, mechanical weeding, and crop rotation to minimize weed pressure.

-We use pest management strategies in line with organic standards, such as companion planting, row cover, crop rotation and healthy soils to help desirable plants to flourish.
+We use pest management strategies in line with organic standards such as companion planting, row cover, crop rotation, and healthy soils to help desirable plants flourish.
 We prefer to use pest controls that encourage the proliferation of beneficial insects.

 We use organic matter present in the soil to help conserve water, as well as some plastic mulch (which also helps us to grow eggplant) and drip irrigation, using water from our on-farm well.